patrickmichalina/angular-typescript-jspm-starter/readme.md

 3. `gulp`

 ###Deployment
-To bundle the project into a usable directory "dist".
-This is just to get you started, there are many more tasks to add until this repo is complete.
+To bundle the project into a single directory with minified resources:

 1. `gulp dist`